COST-ELTeC/ELTeC-data/README.md

 The folder `Scripts` contains XSLT and Python code used to generate data.

 The following datasets are currently stored:
-- `CONTENT` : text files (one per text) containing all lemmas for each word with a POS code NOUN ADJ ADV or VERB
+- `CONTENT` : text files (one per text) containing just the lemmas for each word with a POS code NOUN ADJ ADV or VERB
-- `VERB` : text files (one per text) containing all lemmas for each word with a POS code starting 'VERB'
+- `VERB` : text files (one per text) containing just the lemmas for each word with a POS code starting 'VERB'
 - `verbFreqs.xml` : a list of lemmas with frequency counts in descending frequency order

 By "lemmas" we mean strictly the content of the @lemma attribute, as it appears in the level2 file.